juan11235/juan11235/README.md

 - 👀 I’m interested in ...lot´s of things

-- 🌱 I’m currently learning Web-Full-Stack+REACT+NODEJS
+- 🌱 I’m currently learning Web-Full-Stack+REACT+NODEJS at UTN (Universidad Tecnologica Nacional)

 - 💞️ I’m looking to collaborate on ...full stack projects coming soon

-- 📫 How to reach me : linkedin.com/in/juan-felix-363a7585
+- 📫 How to reach me :
+- email: juan11235felix@gmail.com
+- linkedin.com/in/juan-felix-363a7585